Torbat-e Heydarieh: History

 Following the Mongol invasion of Iran, the people of Zaveh (Old Torbat) were the first victims of the Mongol invasion.
 At the same time, Qutbuddin Haidar, a famous sixth-century mystic who had long resided in the city of Zaveh, died.
 Torbat-e Heydarieh became a city after the Safavid period.
 In fact, the city flourished about two hundred years ago, during the reign of Ishaq Khan Qaraei, one of the Khans and political figures of the Qajar era.
 Ishaq Khan renovated and developed the city and it created such a massive change in the city that this city has become known as Ishaq Khan Torbat for a long time.
 Prior to World War II, the British and Russian consulates were located in Torbat-e Heydarieh, in the Bagh-e-Soltani area of the city, indicating the city's political and economic importance at the time.

+Demographics

-Language and people
+Language

-The people of Torbat Heydariyeh speak Persian and Khorasani dialect.
-The dialect of the people of Torbat Heydariyeh is very close to the dialect of other cities of Khorasan, especially the dialect of Mashhad.
-Books of poems with Torbati accent such as Samandar Khan Salar written by Ali Akbar Abbasi Fahandari and also Torbati shout by Mohammad Ghahraman have been written.
+The people of Torbat-e Heydarieh speak Persian and the Khorasani dialect, which is very close to the dialect of other cities of Khorasan, especially that of Mashhad.
+Books of poems with the Torbati accent such as Samandar Khan Salar written by Ali Akbar Abbasi Fahandari and also Torbati shout by Mohammad Ghahraman have been written.

 Population

-According to the general census of 2016, the population of this city was 140,019 people (in 43,029 households), which in this regard is ranked fourth in the province.
-The total population of Torbat Heydariyeh is 224,626 people.
-Until 1372, the city of Torbat Heydariyeh had the second largest population in the province of Greater Khorasan after Mashhad, which was divided into 5 cities, making its population rank reduced.
+At the time of the 2006 National Census, the city's population was 119,360 in 31,869 households.
+The following census in 2011 counted 131,150 people in 37,807 households.
+The 2016 census measured the population of the city as 140,019 people in 43,029 households.